|

 called Saving Jesus that I took this past spring

 at the Unitarian Universalist Fellowship of Ames.
+Although Joy is an evangelical Christian, whose

 father was an evangelical pastor, she has never pushed religion, but